 I was arrested for a DWI.
 Can the Police seize my vehicle?
 The answer is Yes.

-With regard to Minnesota DWIs the police can and often do seize vehicles where the driver has been arrested for a DWI.
+With regard to Minnesota DWIs, the police can and often do seize and forfeiture vehicles where the driver has been arrested for a DWI.
 The most common scenario is where the driver has his fourth or third DWI in ten years.
 This DWI is referred to as a Felony First Degree DWI or a Second Degree DWI.
-However, the police can seize the vehicle if the driver tested .16 or more, refused to submit to testing, the driver’s license has already been cancelled due to being inimical to public safety, had a B-card restriction violation or had a child in the car and has a prior DWI in the past 10 years.
+However, the police can seize the vehicle (forfeiture) if the driver tested .16 or more, refused to submit to testing, the driver’s license has already been canceled due to being inimical to public safety, had a B-card restriction violation, or had a child in the car and has a prior DWI in the past 10 years.

 Our experienced DWI attorney patiently reviews your case details with you.